sadawi/ModelKit/README.md

 }
 ```

 We can still register a closure even if no observer is given.
 This is effectively registering the closure with a null observer.
-There can only be one of these at a time.

 ```swift
 age --> { value in